can-lehmann/owlkettle/CONTRIBUTING.md

 ## Documentation

 When adding a new widget or modifying an existing widget, you will need to update the widget documentation.
-Since it is automatically generated from the `owlkettle/widgets.nim` module, running the following commands from the project folder will update the documentation to reflect any changed you made to the widgets.
+Since it is automatically generated from the `owlkettle/widgets.nim` module, running the following commands from the project folder will update the documentation to reflect any changes you made to the widgets.

 ```bash
 nim compile -d:owlkettle_docs -o:build_docs owlkettle